sourin00/adaptive_load_balancer/README.md

 The `k8s/` directory contains sample deployment and service files for the backend services.

-1. Ensure your `kubectl` is configured for your cluster.
+1. Ensure `kubectl` is configured for the cluster.
 2. Apply the deployment files:
     ```bash
     kubectl apply -f k8s/